 A Distinctive Welcome, A Butler Tradition

-Butler University has a strong tradition with its common reading program.
-Each new, incoming class for over 30 years has read a specially selected book that introduces themes and ideas which reflect Butler's values and ideals.
-The book serves as a common intellectual experience for every member of the entering class, regardless of major or college.
-During Welcome Week, you will have the opportunity to meet with your orientation group and, along with your faculty and student orientation guides, discuss the book in-depth.
-The book will also be included in your First Year Seminar class as many professors choose to use it as a launching pad for written reflection and class discussion.
+For several decades, Butler University had a strong tradition with its common reading program.
+Each new, incoming class for over 35 years had read a specially selected book that introduced themes and ideas reflecting Butler's values and ideals.
+The book served as a common intellectual experience for every member of the entering class, regardless of major or college.
+During Welcome Week, students had the opportunity to meet as an orientation group and, along with faculty and student orientation guides, discuss the book in-depth.
+The book was also included in First Year Seminar classes as many professors choose to use it as a launching pad for written reflection and class discussion.